wsingleton/katacoda-scenarios/git-gud/step1.md

 Git is easy to learn and has a tiny footprint with lightning fast performance.
 It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.

 This scenario's environment already had Git installed.
-Go ahead and type `git --version` in the editor to confirm.
+Go ahead and type `git --version` in the editor check the installed version.
 You can also explore the docs for Git at [here](https://git-scm.com/docs).